Skip to content

 2. Charge taxes separately on each invoice

-Most businesses choose to list taxes as a separate line item on each quote or invoice because it’s easier to calculate and manage.
-That means setting a specific price for a service, like $80 to repair a flame sensor, and then charge taxes on top of it.
+Most businesses list taxes as a separate line item on each quote or invoice because it’s easier to calculate and manage.
+That means setting a specific price for a service, like $80 to repair a flame sensor, and then charging taxes on top of it.

-If you decide to include taxes in your pricing, you need to make sure they don’t end up cutting into your profit, especially if tax rates change.
+If you decide to include taxes in your pricing, you need to make sure they don’t cut into your profit, especially if tax rates change.

 6. Handle customers who negotiate

-Eventually, you’re going to come across a client who wants a deal.
-But whether you can give one to them or not depends on a few factors.
+Eventually, you’ll come across a client who wants a deal.
+But whether you can give one to them depends on a few factors.

 Before you offer discount pricing to a customer, you should consider: